-Students who have satisfactorily completed all academic requirements and who have been recommended by the LECOM faculty to the LECOM Board of Trustees (as indicated by the successful completion of the faculty-developed curriculum) may be awarded the Doctor of Osteopathic Medicine (D.O.) or other graduate degrees provided that they are of good moral character and have met the following standards:
+Students who have satisfactorily completed all academic requirements and who have been recommended by the SPM faculty (as indicated by the successful completion of the faculty-developed curriculum) may be awarded the Doctor of Podiatric Medicine (D.P.M.) degree, provided that they are of good moral character and have met the following standards:

-- Maintained at least a 70% in each course, system, module and rotation, and have no unremediated failing grades and no grades of Incomplete (I); - Are at least 21 years of age; - Completed all legal and financial requirements; - Exhibited the ethical, professional, behavioral and personal characteristics necessary for the practice of osteopathic medicine or other professional practice. - Completed the Graduation Clearance Form on the Surveys tab of the LECOM portal (portal.lecom.edu).
-This form, which must be completed prior to graduation, is placed with the student's permanent electronic record and serves as the students' final clearance from campus; - Completed an exit interview with the Office of Student Affairs if the student is a recipient of any form of financial aid; - Attended the Commencement at which the degree is to be awarded.
-Only in unusual circumstances, and with approval of the President, will a degree be awarded in absentia. - Matriculated not more than six academic years, at an accredited college of osteopathic medicine or allopathic medicine, the last two years of which must have been at LECOM. - Passed COMLEX Level 1 and the COMLEX Level 2-CE examinations administered by the NBOME. - Currently the COMLEX Level 2PE is suspended and it is unknown whether the NBOME will require any additional proof of competency in the Physical Examination.
-Students will be informed immediately if any additional requirements are required by COCA.
+- 1. Maintained a Pass (70%) (C or pass) in each course, have successfully passed all clinical competency exams, have successfully met the attendance policy and have no un-remediated failing grades and no grades of Incomplete (I); - 2.
+Pass Part I of APMLE and take Part II of APMLE National Board Examinations. - 3.
+Are at least 21 years of age; - 4.
+Matriculated at least four academic years, but not more than six academic years in the D.P.M. professional program; - 5.
+Completed all legal and financial requirements of the SPM; - 6.
+Exhibited the ethical, professional, behavioral and personal characteristics necessary for the practice of podiatric medicine; - 7.
+Completed a Clearance Check Form from the Office of the Registrar.
+This form, which must be returned to Registrar prior to graduation, is placed with the student's permanent record and serves as the student's final clearance from campus; - 8.
+Completed an exit interview with the Office of Student Affairs if the student is a recipient of any form of financial aid; - 9.
+Attend the Commencement at which the degree is to be awarded.
+Only in unusual circumstances, and with approval of the President, will a degree be awarded in absentia.

-All students must meet the graduation requirements for their program as listed in the catalog of entry and/or any subsequent or additional program requirements.
-In the event of an extension beyond the projected graduation date, the student must meet the requirements for the class with whom the individual graduates and any other requirements specified by the SPG Committee and Dean of Academic Affairs.
-Students must complete all requirements for graduation within six years from the date of matriculation for the College of Medicine.
+A student who completes the curriculum in four consecutive years is required to meet the graduation requirements listed in the catalog of entry and/or any subsequent or additional program requirements.
+In the event of an extension beyond the four years, the student must meet the requirements for the class with whom the individual graduates and any other requirements specified by the SPG Committee and Dean.
+Students must complete all requirements for graduation within six years from the date of matriculation for the four-year program of study.